jacob-mennell/yahooFinanceStocks/README.md

 Data used from the Yahoo Finance module includes: historical stock data, major shareholders, earnings, quarterly earnings and news.

+The SQL database was then connected to Tableau to produce the included dashboard.

 ## StockExplore Module.
 This provides the following methods to analyse a list of stocks: plot_stock_price(), plot_trade_volume(), plot_volatility(), plot_rolling_average(), plot_cumulative_returns(), plot_future_trend(stock).